bjoernch/immich-companion/SAFARI.md

 # Safari (macOS) — install and build

 > **Status:** experimental.
-The core flows (popup search, options, in-page toasts) work; some features (right-click *Save to Immich*, share-link toast, scheduled connection ping) are likely broken because Safari doesn't support `background.type: "module"` or the `notifications` permission.
-See *Known limitations* below.
+Core flows (popup search, options, in-page toasts) work.
+Safari ignores `options_ui.open_in_tab`, doesn't support the `notifications` permission, and requires a bundled non-module background script (handled in release builds; see *Known limitations* below).

 Initial Safari support was contributed by [@Tekkiech](https://github.com/Tekkiech) in [PR #5](https://github.com/bjoernch/immich-companion/pull/5).
 Rather than committing a duplicated copy of the extension source under a `Safari-Immich/` folder (which would silently drift from the Chrome/Firefox sources every release), the release workflow now generates a fresh Safari Xcode project from the same `dist/immich-companion-chrome-<version>.zip` that ships to the Chrome Web Store.

 The deliverable is the **Xcode project**, not a built `.app`.
 Apple won't let an unsigned `.app` register a Safari extension, and signing for distribution requires a paid Apple Developer Program membership ($99/year).
 Each user signs the project with their own free Apple ID and runs it locally instead.

+The Safari build step also rewrites the background service worker into a single non-module file (inlining `lib/immich.js` + `lib/browser-name.js`) and strips `background.type` from the manifest.
+If you generate a project locally from source, run `python3 scripts/prepare_safari_extension.py <unpacked-extension-dir>` before `safari-web-extension-converter`.

 ---